cromlyngames/pbta_hacks/Shogun_World.md

 ## Basic Moves

+### Declare Oath
+when you publicly declare an oath, write it down.
+PCs and NPCs can hold you to it.
+Make sure it is specific and can be completed.

+### Fufill Oath
+When you fufill a formal Oath, Roll+ Honour
+* On a 10+ you gain +1 to Honour or Ki
+* On a 7-9 you gain +1 to any stat
+* On a 6- You gain +1 to any stat from public recognition, but the Oath holder does not consider your Oath complete and will explain why, and what further thing they require.

 #### Suggest Obedience
 When you subtly and politely remind a PC or an NPC that they need to do something, Roll+Ki
 * On a 10+ they don't even realise, but will carry out that action at the first opportunity.